 The Emperor's withdrawal of obligatory burials without coffins in vol. 8 of Kropatschek's collection of laws.

 The documents concerning the expenses for Mozart's coffin are lost.
-But there are of course archival sources from Mozart's time that show how the procurement of a coffin for a common citizen was handled and how much it cost.
+But there are of course archival sources from Mozart's time that show as to how the procurement of a coffin for a common citizen was handled and how much it cost.

 When Mozart moved into the house Alsergrund No. 135 in June 1788, he made the acquaintance of Christoph Dopler who lived there in a small apartment on the first floor, together with his wife Magdalena, née Neu, and his youngest two children Maria Anna, and Karl.

 Christoph Dopler in the 1788 tax register of the house Alsergrund 135.
 His neighbor, the shoemaker Peter Dußel, signed as witness in Dopler's probate documents (A-Wsa, Steueramt B34/27, fol.
 218).

 Dopler was born around 1739 in Loosdorf in Lower Austria.
 At the time of his wedding in 1764 (St. Ulrich 25, fol.
 188v) he is described as "soon-to-be innkeeper".
-In 1769 he is referred to as "former innkeeper in the cemetery of the Benedictine friars of Montserrat" on the Alsergrund, disbanded in 1783, which was located about here).
-In 1771, in the baptismal entry of his daughter Regina, he is documented as being employed as Goldpolier (gold polisher) at the porcelain factory and in 1773 he is already given as "Mahler in der Porcellain Fabrique" (painter at the porcelain factory in the suburb Rossau).
+In 1769 he is referred to as "former innkeeper in the cemetery of the Benedictine friars of Montserrat" on the Alsergrund, (which was closed in 1783 and was located about here).
+In 1771, in the baptismal entry of his daughter Regina, he is documented as being employed as Goldpolier (gold polisher) at the porcelain factory and in 1773 he is already given as "Mahler in der Porcellain Fabrique" (painter at the porcelain factory in the suburb of Rossau).
 Dopler's speciality was painting so-called Türkenbecher (turkish cups).

 Christoph Dopler's seal and signature in the marriage records of his friend Andreas Kuhrmayr who ran an inn in the house Alsergrund 135 (A-Wsa, Mag.
 ZG, A3, 217/1787)